ecwpz91/ecwpz91.github.io/_posts/2020-09-29-Building Dashbuilder using Podman.md

          ln -s "$HOME/.local/share/maven/bin/mvn" "$HOME/.local/bin/mvn"
        }

-    Note that my [.bashrc](https://tldp.org/LDP/abs/html/sample-bashrc.html) file contains the uer specific environment variable `PATH="$HOME/.local/bin:$HOME/bin:$PATH"` to load the local bin folder for binary files maintained outside of the native OS package manager.
+    Note that my [.bashrc](https://tldp.org/LDP/abs/html/sample-bashrc.html) file contains the user specific environment variable `PATH="$HOME/.local/bin:$HOME/bin:$PATH"` to load the local bin folder for binary files maintained outside of the native OS package manager.
 You can verify that `mvn` is loaded from this path by reloading the interactive shell environment (restarting the terminal) and typing the command `which mvn`.
 Also, you can find other mvn paths (check if installed globally) using the command `whereis mvn` to determine all locations of Maven.

 5. Check which version of Maven is installed.